 The Sea Cadet Association is a charitable company registered in England and Wales (company number Number 404951 and Charity Number 306141).
-The charity was dormant in the current year and both net income and net assets/funds for the year were £nil (2017: net income and net assets/funds: £nil).
+The charity was dormant in the current year and both net income and net assets/funds for the year were £nil (2018: net income and net assets/funds: £nil).
 The organisation is retained as it is counterparty to a number of leases held by Sea Cadet units and also acts as a vehicle for the receipt of occasional legacies.

 MSSC (Trading) Limited is registered in England with company number 9476222.
-The charity has a £5K (2017: £5K) investment in MSSC (Trading) Limited (note 11), representing 100% of the issued share capital of that company.
+The charity has a £5K (2018: £5K) investment in MSSC (Trading) Limited (note 11), representing 100% of the issued share capital of that company.
 The results of the company for the year and its balance sheet at the year end were as below.
-The company made a charitable donation of £65K (2017: £23K) to the charity.
+The company made a charitable donation in the year of £nil (2018: £65K) to the charity.
+The company anticipates making a charitable donation to the charity of £37K in 2019/20 based on profits earned in 2018/19.